sjroma/sjroma.github.io/cmshogscan/README.md

 * **[FAQ](https://www.raleighhog.com/faq)** and **[Ladies of Harley](https://www.raleighhog.com/ladies-harley)** - both pages are simplistic in that there is not much coding that I did when creating them.
 However, the FAQ page uses the HTML description list rather than an unordered or ordered list only because I think it works better for the page and doesn't require me to put additional tags around the question in order to make the text bold.
 * A **[Financial Reports](https://www.raleighhog.com/financial-reports)** page and a **[Meeting Minutes](https://www.raleighhog.com/meeting-minutes)** page were created for the Raleigh HOG chapter.
 These pages are only viewable by authenticated users.
 I wasn't able to clone the newsletters page but I did use its format as a starting point in how I wanted these two pages to display.
 I used a similar color scheme and call the PDF icon for the bullet points.
 * **[Memorial Wall](https://sjroma.github.io/cmshogscan/pagesralhog/memorial)** - Remembering chapter members who have passed.
 This is a sample layout.
-Authenticated users see first and last names.
+(Authenticated users see first and last names)
+* **[Former Officers](https://sjroma.github.io/cmshogscan/pagesralhog/pastofficers)** - With 35 years of history and still going we wanted to have a page to look back on all our former officers.
+(Authenticated users see first and last names)

 The following is for webmasters using the CMS website _HOG\[SCAN\]_.
 Give your input for enhancements or report a bug.
 * **[_HOG\[SCAN\]_ Wishlist](https://sjroma.github.io/cmshogscan/cmswishlist)** - view requested enhancements and reported bugs